tonykamillo/risk-type/README.md

  6. Into **zappa_settings.json** file add the option `"exclude":["*.sqlite3"]`
  7. Create a bucket for sqlite3 database `./manage.py createdb_s3bucket --settings britecore.settings.name_of_the_stage_environment`.

-    **IMPORTANT** For this step and the next one is required make sure the aws crendentials, placed in your machine, has privilegies to manage following AWS Services: lambda, s3, cloud formation and api gateway.
+    **IMPORTANT** For this step and the next ones is required make sure the aws crendentials, placed in your machine, has privilegies to manage following AWS Services: lambda, s3, cloud formation and api gateway.
  8. Deploy to AWS Lambda `zappa deploy name_of_the_stage_environment`
  9. Execute `zappa manage name_of_the_stage_environment migrate` (just a doubling check if the database was created)
  10. Load sample data `zappa manage name_of_the_stage_environment "loaddata custom_risk_type/fixtures/initial_data.json"`